 Diagnosing and repairing a hot water heater is best left to a plumbing professional.
 However, if you suspect the tank is full of sediment, learn how to drain your hot water heater yourself, check your water heater manufacturers maintenance instructions or website for specific instructions for your water heater.
 Your local Mr. Rooter services gas water heaters, electric water heaters and instant (tankless) hot water heaters.
 We always provide up-front, flat-rate pricing.
 We never charge for overtime.
 Contact your local Mr. Rooter Plumbing for hot water heater service and repair.
-Call us at 855-942-2028, or request a job estimate online.
+Call us, or request a job estimate online.

 This blog is made available by Mr. Rooter LLC, for educational purposes only to give the reader general information and a general understanding on the specific subject above.
 The blog should not be used as a substitute for a licensed plumbing professional in your state or region.
 Check with city and state laws before performing any household project.